robsontenorio/vue-api-query/README.md

 * Elegancy from [DavidDuwaer/coloquent](https://github.com/DavidDuwaer/Coloquent).

-Why another package if we have those ...
-Because currently (march, 2018) they restricted backend response to JSON API Specification :(
+Why another package if we have those?
+Because currently (march, 2018) they restricted backend response to JSON API specification :(

 # Contact